 - Cook and drain 1 cup of orzo according to the instructions on the packet.
 This should yield about 2 cups of cooked orzo.
 Set aside until ready to assemble.1 cup orzo

-- Prep your ingredients by peeling and dicing the carrot and onion and dicing the olives.⅓ cup Greek Vinaigrette
+- Prep your ingredients by peeling and dicing the carrot and onion and dicing the olives.1 large carrot, ½ large red onion, ¼ cup kalamata olives

-- In a large saucepan over medium heat, cook the peas in the butter and sugar until warm and coated.½ cup peas, 1 teaspoon butter, ½ teaspoon sweetener like sugar, honey, or maple syrup
+- In a large saucepan over medium heat, cook the peas in the butter and sugar until warm and coated (this step is optional, but highly recommended to bring out the natural sweetness in the peas and make them buttery and juicy!).1 teaspoon butter, ½ cup peas, ½ teaspoon sweetener like sugar, honey, or maple syrup

-- Remove the pan from heat and add the cooked orzo, prepped carrots, onions, and olives, raisins, Greek Vinaigrette, and feta (optional) and toss to coat.½ large red onion, ½ cup golden raisins, ¼ cup kalamata olives, 1 large carrot, ¼ cup crumbled Feta cheese
+- Remove the pan from heat and add the cooked orzo, prepped carrots, onions, and olives, raisins, Greek Vinaigrette, and feta and toss to coat.½ cup golden raisins, ⅓ cup Greek Vinaigrette, ¼ cup crumbled Feta cheese

 - Serve warm or cold and enjoy!